 Today we’ll board our privately chartered, snow coach and begin the journey into Yellowstone’s remote interior.
 This is truly an exceptional day as traveling by private coach means we can stop when the conditions are right.
 Wildlife sightings are the norm as we travel towards the Upper Geyser Basin of Old Faithful.
 We’ll photograph Norris Geyser Basin, the hottest and most active in Yellowstone as well as the lovely Gibbon Meadows and Firehole River Basin.

 Mileage: 2-5 miles, up to 200 feet elevation gain

 Today we will focus on the thermal features surrounding Old Faithful and the Upper Geyser Basin.
 We’ll walk and snowshoe to some of the more impressive yet less predictable Geysers such as Beehive, Grand, Castle, Riverside and Daisy Geysers.
 The goal is to time it right and get some excellent images of the Geysers as they are erupting into the wintery air!

 Mileage: 6-7 miles, minimal elevation gain

-After an early breakfast at the Snow Lodge we’ll have a morning session of photography at Old Faithful before departing for our snowshoe out to Lone Star Geyser.
+After an early breakfast we’ll have a morning session of photography at Old Faithful before departing for our snowshoe out to Lone Star Geyser.
 Lone Star is one of the most unique and impressive thermal features in the park.
 A giant Sinter Cone that stands tall and alone in the center of a snowy white field, Lone Star’s powerful eruptions can last 30 minutes!